austinvhuang/vkcompute/README.md

 # vkcompute

-A minimal example and template repo for GPU computation using vulkan.

-## Who / What is this for?

-This can be used as a starter / template repo for experimenting with compute shaders for general purpose computation.
+This is a minimal starter repo for experimenting with compute shaders for general purpose computation.
+It simply sets up an input array on the CPU, binds the data to GPU memory, dispatches a softmax computation, copies the result back to memory and prints it.

-Hopefully it gets people to an end-to-end GPU computation working faster instead of having to transpose "hello triangle" tutorials into non-rendering general purpose compute use cases while trying to learning vulkan at the same time (which was mostly my experience).
+## Why?
+Who is this for?

+For a while I've been hypothesizing that LLMs are coming to personal devices and that it would be an interesting transition when that happens.
+With projects like ggml (llama.cpp), smelte-rs this is starting to become a reality.

+I'm interested in exploring if GPGPU on personal devices has something to add with vulkan and WebGPU.
+This is an initial small experiment towards that.

+Even as a tiny toy computation, figuring out how to finagle vulkan for computation use cases was pretty painful as most of the resources out there are oriented towards graphics.
+It's difficult to learn vulkan for the first time and at the same time determine what aspect of tutorials are relevant to compute use cases.
+Hopefully this repo makes it a little easier for others to onboard and start experimenting.

 ## What does it do?

-1. `main.cpp` sets up input and output arrays of numbers on the host with the help of vulkan utility functions in `vkcompute.hpp`
+1. `main.cpp` sets up input and output arrays of numbers on the host with the help of vulkan utility functions in `vkcompute.hpp`.
+The computation setup in `main.cpp` is annotated to help beginners follow the big picture of setting up a computation.
 2. Calls out to execute a softmax computation implementated as a GPU compute shader in `softmax.glsl` (which is compiled to an SPIR-V artifact `build/softmax.spv`.
 3. After the computation is finished, `main.cpp` copies the output back to the host and prints the result.